olenapolyanska/project3_data_warehouse/README.md

 #### DATABASE and TABLES CREATION

 The create_tables.py  is where all staging and analytics tables for the star schema in AWS Redshift are created.
-The create_tables.py import DROP and CREATE queries of the sql_queries.py script to do its work.
+The script import DROP and CREATE queries of the sql_queries.py script to do its work.
+To establishes connection with Postgres Database the content of the dwh.cfg file is used.

 To run script:
 ```python
 python create_tables.py